Shopify/cli/packages/cli/README.md

                                  this file exists.
   --debug                        Enables inspector connections to the server with a debugger such as Visual Studio Code
                                  or Chrome DevTools.
-  --disable-version-check        Skip the version check when running `hydrogen dev` --disable-virtual-routes       Disable rendering fallback routes when a route file doesn't exist.
+  --disable-deps-optimizer       Disable adding dependencies to Vite's `ssr.optimizeDeps.include` automatically --disable-version-check        Skip the version check when running `hydrogen dev` --disable-virtual-routes       Disable rendering fallback routes when a route file doesn't exist.
+  --entry=<value>                Entry file for the worker.
+Defaults to `./server`.
   --env=<value>                  Specifies the environment to perform the operation using its handle.
 Fetch the handle
                                  using the `env list` command.
   --env-branch=<value>           Specifies the environment to perform the operation using its Git branch name.
-  --inspector-port=<value>       The port where the inspector is available.
+  --host                         Expose the server to the local network --inspector-port=<value>       The port where the inspector is available.
 Defaults to 9229.
-  --legacy-runtime               Runs the app in a Node.js sandbox instead of an Oxygen worker.
+  --legacy-runtime               [Classic Remix Compiler] Runs the app in a Node.js sandbox instead of an Oxygen worker.
   --path=<value>                 The path to the directory of the Hydrogen storefront.
 Defaults to the current directory
                                  where the command is run.
   --port=<value>                 The port to run the server on.
 Defaults to 3000.
-  --[no-]sourcemap               Controls whether sourcemaps are generated.
+  --[no-]sourcemap               [Classic Remix Compiler] Controls whether sourcemaps are generated.
 Default to `true`.
-Deactivate
-                                 `--no-sourcemaps`.
+                                 Deactivate `--no-sourcemaps`.
   --verbose                      Outputs more information about the command's execution.

 DESCRIPTION